TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Backend/PageContentPreviewRenderingEvent.rst

     :php:`$GLOBALS['TYPO3_CONF_VARS']['SC_OPTIONS']['cms/layout/class.tx_cms_layout.php']['tt_content_drawItem']`
     hook.

-Use this event to ship an alternative rendering for a specific content type.
+Use this event to ship an alternative rendering for a specific content type or to manipulate the record data of a content element.

 API
 ===